 Villages in Dorset

+One of the most popular villages in Dorset is Abbotsbury, a picture postcard village set in the beautiful countryside of the Dorset National Landscape.
 Whilst here, visit the famous Swannery, or climb to St Catherine’s Chapel for tremendous views along Chesil Beach and the Jurassic Coast.

 You’re in for a treat if you visit West Lulworth as the small hamlet is dotted with little trinket shops and ice cream parlours as it meanders down to the stunning Lulworth Cove.
+A short walk away will take you to the impressive and iconic rock formation at Durdle Door - one of Dorset's most popular landmarks and known worldwide for its appearance in many films, tv shows and music videos.

 Milton Abbas is also well worth a visit, with its uniformed line of thatched white cottages.
-Visit in July for the 18th Century Street Fair and be whisked back in time.
+Visit in July for the biennial 18th Century Street Fair and be whisked back in time.

 Each Dorset village has its own character, history, individual charm and tale to tell.

-As you can see there are many quirky little villages in Dorset, each with their own history, claim to fame and individual mysteries just waiting to be discovered and unless you spend a night or two, there’s no way you will be able to see them all!
+As you can see there are many quirky little villages in Dorset, each with their own history, claim to fame and individual mysteries just waiting to be discovered - unless you spend a night or two, there’s no way you will be able to see them all!

 Fortunately, there's lots of great accommodation close to each of these villages so why not take advantage, here are some quicklinks to get you started: